E-Cigarette Troubleshooting Guide

-Oh no… my brand new Subox is leaking!
+Oh no… my brand new Topbox is leaking!
 This is a rare occurrence but there is sometimes a manufacturing fault with this model which can be easily rectified.
-On some of the Subox coils there is a very small part of the actual coil wire that protrudes from under the rubber seal.
+On some of the Topbox coils there is a very small part of the actual coil wire that protrudes from under the rubber seal.
 Because of this, it leaves a small gap where the juice can leak from.
 To fix this issue, you simply locate the protruding wire and push it back in a bit, or if you can’t do that, you can snip a tiny piece of the end of the wire off, so that it fits snug under the seal and doesn’t protrude.
-Watch the video above to see exactly how to fix a leaking Subox mini tank.
+Watch the video above to see exactly how to fix a leaking Topbox mini tank.

 4/ Burnt Taste and Dry Hit Issues

 A dry hit is something which can happen to any device at some stage of its life.
 A dry hit causes your vape to taste burnt and is quite unpleasant.
 This happens when the juice is not flowing correctly to your coil and the actual wick is being burned instead of just the juice within it.
 Once this happens the device will continue to produce dry hits until you fix it.
 Usually a good clean will fix it so that you can get any grit or dirt out of the holes in the coil and atomizer so that juice flows properly again.
 (See the cleaning instructions in the previous sections above).